hosjiu1702/PiIP/README.md

 for creating very usefull tools

-Thanks @linhdb-2149 for first testing and using my tool :)
+Thanks to @linhdb-2149 for first testing and using my tool :)
+Thanks to @com0t for his support.
+This mini project will not be true without his help.